tony-twotimes/Nmap-/README.md

 This helps confirm the host is truly Windows and gives more information about potential vulnerabilities.

-Step 4: Service-Specific Light Enumeration
+Step 4: HTTP Service Enumberation Using NSE

 ### <img width="607" height="293" alt="image" src="https://github.com/user-attachments/assets/58d8a508-6efc-4c96-9eac-e9d156c47e35" />

-The purpose of this step is to do a light, safe NSE script enumeration on the non-SMB services.
-We can use Nmap's NSE engine to extract
+I used Nmap’s http-title and http-headers NSE scripts to perform light enumeration of the HTTP service running on port 80.
+This step gathers mnetadata about the web server without performing intrusive testing, which confirms:

-- metadata about the web server
+- the web technology being used
 - default configuration details
-- server technology
+- any security headers present or missing
-- response headers
+- whether the site is running a default, custom, or vulnerable app

-- timestamping behavior
+I find that The host is running Microsoft IIS 10.0, confirming a modern Windows environment.
+The default IIS landing page is still present (http-title: IIS Windows).Response headers show no obfuscation or security hardening.
+No additional directories or custom content were revealed at this stage.